dart-lang/site-www/src/tools/pub/publishing.md

 ## Uploaders

-The package authors as listed in the `pubspec.yaml` file are different from the list of people authorized to publish that package.
-Whoever publishes the first version of some package automatically becomes the first and only person authorized to upload additional versions of the package.
+Whoever publishes the first version of a package automatically becomes the first and only person authorized to upload additional versions of that package.
-To allow or disallow other people to upload versions, use the [pub uploader][] command.
+To allow or disallow other people to upload versions, use the [pub uploader][] command or transfer the package to a [verified publisher][].

-{{site.alert.note}}
-  For packages published using a verified publisher, the package details page displays the verified publisher domain, rather than the author field.
+If a package has a verified publisher, then the pub.dev page for that package displays the publisher domain.
-{{site.alert.end}}
+Otherwise, the page displays the email addresses of the authorized uploaders for the package.

 ## Publishing prereleases